 The subgingival cleaning or cleaning below the gum line removes subgingival plaque and calculus which are the causes of periodontal disease.
 Subgingival cleaning is not possible through home remedies so it is recommended that you have your pet’s teeth cleaned even if they receive regular brushing or teeth-cleaning toys/snacks.

 Periodontal disease is caused by the natural accumulation of plaque and tartar on your pet’s teeth.
-Canned food is more likely to stick to your pet’s teeth thus creating a greater chance for plaque to form so avoid feeding this to your pets on a regular basis.
+Canned food is more likely to stick to your pet’s teeth thus creating a greater chance for plaque to form.
 Early on, plaque is soft and brushing your pet’s teeth or chewing hard food, toys, or dental care treats can remove it.
-However, if the early stages of plaque are left untreated, it can lead to gingivitis.
+If the early stages of plaque are left untreated, it can lead to gingivitis.
 Gingivitis causes gum inflammation which will cause swelling, redness, and pain.
-Breaking the build-up of plaque is the key to heading off this problem before it starts.
-TCAP offers CET oral hygiene kits which give you the basic tools necessary to fight your pet’s plaque at home on a daily basis.
+Soft plaque can be slowed and even removed through a variety of tools.
+TCAP recommends dental treats called C.E.T.
+Chews.
+These chews are designed to control plaque and eliminate bacteria buildup.